pjsip/pjproject_docs/docs/source/get-started/guidelines-development.rst

 Below is the PJSIP coding style.
 You need to follow it if you are submitting patches to PJSIP:

-* Indent by 4 characters and use spaces only.
+* Indent by 4 characters and **use spaces only**.
 * All public API in header file must be documented in Doxygen format.
 * Use `K & R style <http://en.wikipedia.org/wiki/1_true_brace_style#K.26R_style>`__,
   which is the only correct style anyway.

-The PJSIP distribution includes an ``.editorconfig`` file to set indentation to 4 spaces.
+The PJSIP distribution includes an :source:`.editorconfig` file to set indentation to 4 spaces.
 Check https://editorconfig.org/ to see if your editor supports it or if a plugin needs to be downloaded.